-Most of the time, you don’t get as much engagement as you see others get.
+Most of the time, you do not get as much engagement on social media as you see other people get.

-In other words, social media only shows you the tip of the iceberg, the few popular posts, and you don’t see the vast majority of posts that have near-zero engagement… few to no likes, comments, shares.
+In other words, social media only shows you the tip of the iceberg, a few of the most popular posts, and you do not see the vast majority of posts that have near-zero engagement… no likes, comments, shares.

-You have to realize: little engagement is normal.
+You have to understand that getting little engagement is normal.

-Statistically, most of our posts are going to get less engagement than we hoped, and if we use the news feed (what we see) as our measuring stick, we’ll constantly be discouraged (or desperate!)
+Statistically, most of our posts are going to get less engagement than what we see others post.
+If we use the news feed (what we see) as our measuring stick, we’ll constantly be discouraged!